OpenEvalProject/evals/manuscripts/elife-56920/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/56920/elife-56920-fig2-v2.jpg)

 **Figure 2.:** (A–G) Sholl analysis of ChI morphology.
 Cells were filled with biocytin during physiological recordings, fixed, and imaged for biocytin labeling by confocal microscopy.
 (A) Representative maximum projection images from three dimensional reconstructions of ChIs, scale bar = 20 μm.
 (B) Sholl analysis of reconstructed ChIs, solid line denotes mean intersections at indicated distance from soma, shaded area shows SEM, p<0.05 (*) for sham vs. 6-OHDA and sham vs. chronic LD, Dunnett’s multiple comparison test following two-way ANOVA, p=0.0074 for interaction between treatment group and distance from soma.
 (C–G) DA lesion caused significant increase in total dendrite length (C), total number of intersections (D) and ending radius (E), whereas the number of primary dendrites (F) and ramification index (G) were similar between the groups, p<0.05 (*) 6-OHDA and +chronic-LD vs. Sham, Kruskal-Wallis test with Dunn’s multiple comparison.
 For A-G sham n = 13 neurons/7 mice, 6-OHDA n = 28 neurons/14 mice, chronic-LD n = 19/10 mice.
 (H and J) Representative traces of spontaneous inhibitory postsynaptic currents (sIPSCs) and excitatory postsynaptic currents (sEPSCs) of ChIs from sham, 6-OHDA and chronic LD mice.
 (I) Amplitudes of sIPSCs were similar, but their frequency was increased in chronic L-DOPA group.
 Sham n = 9 neurons/5 mice, 6-OHDA n = 12 neurons/6 mice, chronic-LD n = 7 neurons/3 mice. p<0.05 (*) by Kruskal-Wallis test followed by Dunn’s multiple comparison test.
 (K) There were no changes in amplitude or frequency of sEPSCs.
 Sham n = 8 neurons/4 mice, 6-OHDA n = 16 neurons/7 mice, chronic-LD n = 11 neurons/6 mice.
-Figure 2—source data 1.

 We next investigated whether changes in excitatory and inhibitory synaptic inputs followed observed adaptations in dendritic morphology.
 Spontaneous inhibitory postsynaptic currents (sIPSC) frequency was increased in the chronic-LD group compared to sham mice, while sIPSC amplitude was unchanged (sIPSC amplitude; sham: 26.9 ± 2.2 pA, n = 9 neurons/5 mice; 30.0 ± 3.8 pA, n = 12 neurons/6 mice; chronic-LD: 23.2 ± 2.1 pA, n = 7 neurons/3 mice; p=0.1824, Kruskal-Wallis test; sIPSC frequency; sham: 2.4 ± 0.6 Hz; 6-OHDA: 3.3 ± 0.7 Hz; chronic-LD: 5.5 ± 0.9 Hz; p=0.0240, Kruskal-Wallis test; pairwise: sham vs. 6-OHDA, p=0.8769; sham vs. chronic-LD: p=0.0202, Dunn’s multiple comparison test; Figure 2H,I).
 In contrast, neither frequency nor amplitude of spontaneous excitatory postsynaptic currents (sEPSC) was changed by the treatments (sEPSC amplitude; sham: 24.2 ± 2.8 pA, n = 8 neurons/4 mice; 6-OHDA: 23.2 ± 1.3 pA, n = 16 neurons/7 mice; chronic-LD: 21.8 pA, n = 11 neurons/6 mice; p=0.7949, Kruskal-Wallis test; sEPSC frequency; sham: 0.2 ± 0.1 Hz; 6-OHDA: 0.4 ± 0.1 Hz; chronic-LD: 0.1 ± 0.03 Hz; p=0.2276, Kruskal-Wallis test; Figure 2J,K).
 However, due to the rarity of spontaneous excitatory events, we are likely underpowered for a definite conclusion about the lack of change in sEPSCs (Bennett and Wilson, 1999).
 These results demonstrate that L-DOPA treatment of DA lesioned mice increased synaptic connectivity of ChIs with GABA neurons, despite dendritic remodeling in both DA lesioned and chronic-LD groups.

-## Restoration of DA depletion-induced decrease of HCN current by chronic L-DOPA
+### Restoration of DA depletion-induced decrease of HCN current by chronic L-DOPA

 Examination of the whole-cell recording traces from ChIs of the three groups revealed marked differences in the kinetics of voltage change following the action potential.
 In the 6-OHDA group, the cell returned to the threshold firing potential at a significantly slower rate, while in the chronic-LD group, the hyperpolarization that followed the AP appeared to be lower in amplitude (Figure 3A).
 This prompted us to next look at the activity of the channels known to mediate the afterhyperpolarization (AHP) currents that regulate the rate of spontaneous firing of striatal ChIs.

 ![Figure 3.](https://cdn.elifesciences.org/articles/56920/elife-56920-fig3-v2.jpg)

 **Figure 3.:** (A) Representative perforated-patch recordings of sAP from sham, 6-OHDA and +chronic-LD groups.
 Dotted line represents a threshold potential, which was similar between the groups.
 Note the markedly slower rate of cell depolarization after the action potential in the ChIs from 6-OHDA group and decreased amplitude of the AHP in a neuron from the +chronic-LD group.
 (B) Representative cell-attached recordings of ChI activity before and after treatment with HCN channel blocker ZD7288 (25 µM).
 (C) Current-clamp protocol (lower) and representative recordings (upper) showing voltage sag, a characteristic of HCN channel activation.
 (D) Quantification of sag amplitude at different current steps.
 Sham n = 39 neurons/18 mice, 6-OHDA n = 23 neurons/11 mice, chronic-LD n = 30 neurons/12 mice; p<0.05 (*) for 6-OHDA vs. two other groups, p<0.05 (#) 6-OHDA vs. chronic-LD at indicated current by Tukey’s multiple comparisons test following repeated measures two-way ANOVA.
-(E) Voltage-clamp protocol (lower) and representative ZD7288-sensitive (I) current (upper). (hF) I density was decreased in ChIs from DA-depleted mice.
-Sham n = 11 neurons/6 mice, 6-OHDA n = 12 neurons/6 mice, chronic-LD n = 13 neurons/7 mice; p<0.05 (*) for sham vs. 6-OHDA at −100 mV by Tukey’s multiple comparison following repeated measures two-way ANOVA. (hG) Boltzmann fits of normalized I densities.
-(Same N as in F); p<0.05 (*) for V50 values of sham vs. 6-OHDA by Tukey’s multiple comparison following one-way ANOVA. (hH) ChI-specific gene expression of Hcn1-4 isoforms and Pex5l (Trip8b) measured by RT-qPCR from striatal mRNA immunoprecipitated from Chat-Cre:Rpl22 (ribotag) mice treated as indicated.
+(E) Voltage-clamp protocol (lower) and representative ZD7288-sensitive (Ih) current (upper).
+(F) Ih density was decreased in ChIs from DA-depleted mice.
+Sham n = 11 neurons/6 mice, 6-OHDA n = 12 neurons/6 mice, chronic-LD n = 13 neurons/7 mice; p<0.05 (*) for sham vs. 6-OHDA at −100 mV by Tukey’s multiple comparison following repeated measures two-way ANOVA.
+(G) Boltzmann fits of normalized Ih densities.
+(Same N as in F); p<0.05 (*) for V50 values of sham vs. 6-OHDA by Tukey’s multiple comparison following one-way ANOVA.
+(H) ChI-specific gene expression of Hcn1-4 isoforms and Pex5l (Trip8b) measured by RT-qPCR from striatal mRNA immunoprecipitated from Chat-Cre:Rpl22HA (ribotag) mice treated as indicated.
 Target mRNA levels were normalized to β-actin.
-Sham n = 6 samples/20 mice, 6-OHDA n = 4 samples/17 mice, chronic-LD n = 6 samples/22 mice; P-values on graphs are for Kruskal-Wallis test, p<0.05 (*) with Dunn’s multiple comparisons test.HA  Figure 3—source data 1.
+Sham n = 6 samples/20 mice, 6-OHDA n = 4 samples/17 mice, chronic-LD n = 6 samples/22 mice; P-values on graphs are for Kruskal-Wallis test, p<0.05 (*) with Dunn’s multiple comparisons test.

 Hyperpolarization-activated cyclic nucleotide-gated (HCN) channels are essential for the cell-autonomous spontaneous firing of ChIs (Ferreira et al., 2014; Oswald et al., 2009; Wilson, 2005).
 Accordingly, bath application of an HCN channel antagonist ZD7288 (25 μM) significantly decreased ChI sAP frequency in our slice preparation (Figure 3B).
 To characterize HCN channel activity, we measured the characteristic voltage sag induced by hyperpolarizing current injection in the current clamp mode (Figure 3C) and also directly isolated ZD7288 sensitive HCN currents (Ih) in the voltage clamp mode (Figure 3E,F).
 ChIs from 6-OHDA mice exhibited smaller voltage sag amplitudes and decreased Ih than either sham or chronic-LD mice, whereas there was no difference in these parameters in ChIs from chronic-LD mice compared to sham (sag amplitude at −250 pA; sham: −16.6 ± 0.8 mV, n = 39 neurons/18 mice; 6-OHDA: −13.4 ± 0.9 mV, n = 23 neurons/11 mice; chronic-LD: −17.9 ± 1.3 mV, n = 30 neurons/12 mice, p=0.0255 for group effect, two-way ANOVA; pairwise comparison at −250 pA: sham vs. 6-OHDA, p=0.0266; sham vs. chronic-LD, p=0.6781, Tukey’s multiple comparison test; Figure 3D; Ih density at −100 mV; sham: −0.94 ± 0.09 pA/pf, n = 11 neurons/6 mice; 6-OHDA: −0.59 ± 0.10 pA/pF, n = 12 neurons/6 mice; chronic-LD: −1.01 ± 0.15 pA/pF, n = 13 neurons/7 mice; p=0.0025 for interaction, two-way ANOVA; pairwise comparison at −100 mV: sham vs. 6-OHDA, p=0.0464; sham vs. chronic-LD, p=0.9078, Tukey’s multiple comparison test; Figure 3F).
 Furthermore, Boltzmann fits of normalized voltage dependences of HCN currents showed a more negative half activation voltage in ChIs from 6-OHDA mice compared to sham and chronic-LD animals (V50; sham: −88.8 ± 0.9 mV; 6-OHDA: −95.6 ± 2.5 mV; chronic-LD: −91.0 ± 1.4 mV, one-way ANOVA, p=0.0312; pairwise: sham vs. 6-OHDA, p=0.0287; sham vs. chronic-LD, p=0.6601; Figure 3G), suggesting that the gating properties or the expression profile of HCN isoforms were altered by 6-OHDA lesion and restored by chronic L-DOPA exposure (Simeone et al., 2005; Wang et al., 2001; Zolles et al., 2006).

 We therefore next assessed whether the ChI-specific gene expression profiles of HCN channel isoforms were changed by DA depletion or chronic L-DOPA treatment using bitransgenic Chat-Cre:Rpl22HA (ribotag) mice which express a tagged ribosomal subunit only in cholinergic neurons (Sanz et al., 2009).
 We subjected these mice to the same DA depletion and chronic L-DOPA treatment paradigm and then collected tagged ribosome-bound mRNA for RT-qPCR analysis. mRNA was harvested 20 hr after the last injection of saline or L-DOPA, reflecting steady-state gene expression levels.
 This technique yielded ~38 fold enrichment of cholinergic neuron specific genes compared to total striatal mRNA (Chat:Actb; ribotag: 0.42 ± 0.01 vs. input: 0.01 ± 0.001).
 Consistent with previous findings, Hcn2 was the most abundantly expressed HCN isoform in ChIs (Figure 3H) while Hcn3 and Hcn4 mRNA were enriched in ChIs compared to total striatal input (not shown), though there was no statistically significant difference in mRNA levels of Hcn1-4 between any groups.
 The trafficking and gating of HCN channels is regulated by tetratricopeptide repeat-containing Rab8b-interacting protein (TRIP8b; gene name Pex5l), an auxiliary β subunit expressed in neurons (Bankston et al., 2012; Lewis et al., 2011).
 TRIP8b mRNA levels were significantly reduced in ChIs from 6-OHDA mice (Pex5l:Actb ratio; sham: 0.066 ± 0.003, n = 6 samples/20 mice; 6-OHDA: 0.053 ± 0.003, n = 4 samples/17 mice; chronic-LD: 0.060 ± 0.003, n = 6 samples/22 mice; p=0.0462, Kurskal-Wallis test; pairwise: sham vs. 6-OHDA, p=0.0474; sham vs. chronic-LD, p=0.6087, Dunn’s multiple comparisons test; Figure 3H), which may contribute to the decrease in their HCN current.
 Together, these findings indicate that the decrease in firing rate of ChIs from 6-OHDA mice could be due to decreased HCN function.
 However, as HCN activity and expression of its subunits was restored to sham levels in the chronic-LD group, changes in Ih alone cannot account for the accompanying overshoot in ChI firing caused by chronic L-DOPA treatment.

-## Persistent decrease in medium afterhyperpolarization currents
+### Persistent decrease in medium afterhyperpolarization currents

 The AHP following each ChI action potential is mediated by potassium channels that are activated during cell depolarization and concomitant Ca2+ influx (Bennett et al., 2000; Goldberg and Wilson, 2005; Tubert et al., 2016).
 At low frequency spiking of ChIs, such as during their cell-autonomous activity, small conductance calcium-activated potassium channels (SK) mediate a medium-duration afterhyperpolarization (mAHP).
 Conversely, prolonged high frequency firing of ChIs activates a slow afterhyperpolarization (sAHP) that can last several seconds (Goldberg et al., 2009; Wilson and Goldberg, 2006).